TypicalLabb/Storeclicker/README.md

 There are following things planned for future updates:

-- Revise the item price system (higher prices, better Bitcoin/second rate)
+- More items to buy (to make the game NOT dead)
-- Better code structure
+- Upgrades
-- Better looking design for the item menu
+- A discord for the game
-- (**BIG**) Special items with the ability to give some bonus.

-If you have any other suggestion, just write an issue with your ideas.
+- 2nd Game?